-- A. Purpose and intent.
-The purpose and intent of this section is to provide a strategy for outdoor lighting that will permit reasonable uses of outdoor lighting for nighttime safety, utility, security, productivity, enjoyment and curtail and reverse commerce: of degradation the nighttime visual environment and the night sky; preserve the dark night sky for astronomy; minimize glare, obtrusive light and artificial sky glow by limiting outdoor lighting that is misdirected, excessive or unnecessary; conserve energy and resources to the greatest extent possible; and help to protect the natural environment from the damaging effects of night lighting from manmade sources. - B. Applicability.
+A. Purpose and intent.
+The purpose and intent of this section is to provide a strategy for outdoor lighting that will permit reasonable uses of outdoor lighting for nighttime safety, utility, security, productivity, enjoyment and commerce; curtail and reverse the degradation of the nighttime visual environment and the night sky; preserve the dark night sky for astronomy; minimize glare, obtrusive light and artificial sky glow by limiting outdoor lighting that is misdirected, excessive or unnecessary; conserve energy and resources to the greatest extent possible; and help to protect the natural environment from the damaging effects of night lighting from manmade sources.

+- B. Applicability.
 For all land uses, developments and buildings that require a permit, all outdoor lighting fixtures shall meet the requirements of this section, including the table in subsection (E).
-All building additions or modifications of 25 percent or more in terms of additional dwellings, gross floor area, or parking spaces, either with a single addition or with cumulative additions subsequent to the effective date of this provision, shall invoke the requirements of this section for the entire property, including previously installed and any new outdoor lighting.
-Cumulative modification replacement of outdoor lighting constituting 60 percent or more of the permitted lumens for the parcel, no matter the actual amount of lighting already on a non-conforming lot. shall constitute a major addition for purposes of this section. - 1.
-Minor additions.
+All building additions or modifications of 25 percent or more in terms of additional dwellings, gross floor area, or parking spaces, either with a single addition or with cumulative additions subsequent to the effective date of this provision, shall invoke the requirements of this section for the entire property, including previously installed and any new outdoor Cumulative modification lighting. or replacement of outdoor lighting constituting 60 percent or more of the permitted lumens for the parcel, no matter the actual amount of lighting already on a non-conforming lot, shall constitute a major addition for purposes of this section. - Minor additions.
 Additions or modifications of less than 25 percent to existing uses, as defined in subsection (B) above, and that require a permit, shall require the submission of a complete inventory and site plan detailing all existing and any proposed new outdoor lighting.
-Any new lighting on the lot shall meet the requirements of this section with regard to shielding and lamp type.

-- 2. Exempt lighting.
-The following luminaries and lighting systems are exempt from these requirements: - a.
-Lighting for pools used at night, controlled by timers and with dimmers; - Underwater lighting used for the illumination of swimming pools and fountains, controlled by timers and with dimmers; - Temporary holiday lighting (may be used no more than 60 days per lot per year); - d.
-Lighting required and regulated by the Federal Aviation Administration, or other federal, state, or local agency; - Emergency lighting used by police, fire, or medical personnel, or at their direction; - f.
-All outdoor light fixtures producing light directly from the combustion of fossil fuels: - g.
+Any new lighting on the lot shall meet the requirements of this section with regard to shielding and lamp type. - 2.
+Exempt lighting.
+The following luminaries and lighting systems are exempt from these requirements: - Lighting for pools used at night, controlled by timers and with dimmers; - b.
+Underwater lighting used for the illumination of swimming pools and fountains, controlled by timers and with dimmers; - c.
+Temporary holiday lighting (may be used no more than 60 days per lot per year); - d.
+Lighting required and regulated by the Federal Aviation Administration, or other federal, state, or local agency;

+- e.
+Emergency lighting used by police, fire, or medical personnel, or at their direction; - f.
+All outdoor light fixtures producing light directly from the combustion of fossil fuels; - g.
 Security lighting controlled and activated by a motion sensor device for a duration of five minutes or less. - C. Prohibited lighting.
 The following lighting systems are prohibited: - a.
-Aerial lasers: - b.
+Aerial lasers; - b.
 Searchlight style lights; - c.
-Other very intense lighting, defined as having a light source exceeding 200,000 lumens or intensity in any direction of 2,000,000 candelas or more, except as used by police, fire, or medical personnel, or at their direction: - d.
-Cobra and shoebox-type light fixtures. - e.
-Neon lighting not located in Hamlet (HM) or Village (VL) districts and not on commercial street, avenue, or boulevard thoroughfare types;
+Other very intense lighting, defined as having a light source exceeding 200,000 lumens or intensity in any direction of 2,000,000 candelas or more, except as used by police, fire, or medical personnel, or at their direction; - d.
+Cobra and shoebox-type light fixtures. - Neon lighting not located in Hamlet (HM) or Village (VL) districts and not on commercial street, avenue, or boulevard thoroughfare types; - D. Outdoor lighting standards.
+All nonexempt outdoor lighting fixtures shall meet the following criteria: - Shall be full cutoff placed so as to allow no light above the horizontal as measured at the luminaire, except as herein noted in this section (as in the - E. General lighting standards shall be as shown in the following table.